Mathematics (MATH)

 MATH 316 Introduction to Real Analysis (3 crs)

-Real numbers, introductory topological topics, limits, sequences of numbers, continuity, sequences of functions, and series.
+Real numbers, introductory topological topics, limits, sequences and series of numbers, continuity, and derivatives.

 Lecture/Discussion Hours: 3